y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 18, 2022</time> Continued with Week 2 and got 100% on the practice quiz!

 - <time>Aug 17, 2022</time> Continued with Week 2 and learnt about [the Jacobian](https://mathworld.wolfram.com/Jacobian.html).

 - <time>Aug 16, 2022</time> Got started with Week 2.